kubernetes/community/contributors/design-proposals/containerized-mounter-pod.md

 ## Implementation notes

-* During alpha, only kubelet will be updated
+* During alpha, only kubelet will be updated.
-* Depending on flex dynamic probing in https://github.com/kubernetes/community/pull/833, flex may or may not be supported during alpha.
+* During alpha, flex will not be updated.
+It has its own method of dynamic registration of new drivers.

 Consequences:

-* Ceph RBD dynamic provisioning will still need `/usr/bin/rbd` installed on master(s).
-All other volume plugins will work without any problem, as they don't execute any utility when attaching/detaching/provisioning/deleting a volume.
+* Internal Ceph RBD dynamic provisioning will still need `/usr/bin/rbd` installed on master(s).
+External Ceph provisioner can be used instead.
-* Flex still needs `/usr/libexec` scripts deployed to master(s) and maybe to nodes.
+* All other volume plugins except flex will work without any problem, as they don't execute any utility when attaching/detaching/provisioning/deleting a volume.